-Why location is important to target marketing
+1. Why location is important to target marketing

 Consider where your market would naturally operate.
 If your customer base is likely to be based within your local area, it usually is quite easy to define its boundaries.

 However, if your business operates partly or wholly online, the location of your target market may be more difficult to pin down.
 Consider the websites and forums that your customers may frequent and make yourself aware of any relevant digital communities that may exist.

-Why socioeconomics matter in target markets
+2. Why socioeconomics matter in target markets

 The product or service your business provides must be compatible with the socio-economic outlook of your target market.
 If it isn’t, you will struggle to make a consistent profit.

 Use statistical research to ascertain the market’s potential disposable income and the results of online surveys to discover their spending habits and traits.
 How a market spends its money is as important as the amount they have to spend.
 With a wealth of socioeconomic information, you can tailor your product and its marketing more efficiently and take advantage of the prevailing societal conditions.

 Each market can consist of any number of individual communities.
 A key component of comprehensive market research is identifying those groups and their relevance to your brand.

-Peruse as many different sources as you can to create a list of different communities and divide them by their individual demographics and characteristics.
+Peruse as many different sources as possible to create a list of different communities and divide them by their individual demographics and characteristics.
 When it comes to launching a marketing campaign, the more nuanced information you have at your disposal, the more accurately you will be able to tailor your efforts.

-How to analyze your target market with brand tracking
+4. How to analyze your target market with brand tracking

-Identifying trends is an element of market research that should be ongoing.
-Purchasing habits change as communities develop and society evolves so staying informed is imperative to your success.
+Identifying trends is an important element of market research and should be ongoing.
+Purchasing habits change as communities develop and society evolves, so staying informed is imperative to your success.

 - Assess each trend on its own merits and consider how it could be relevant to your own product or service.

-Defining a target market is a crucial part of business development that has a lasting effect on the profitability and growth of a brand.
-Dividing the process into these four elements has the benefit of compartmentalizing the steps into segments that are easy to manage and review.
+Defining a target market is a crucial part of business development that has a lasting effect on profitability and growth.
+By dividing the process into these four elements, we find the benefit of compartmentalizing the steps into segments that are easy to manage and review.

-Jim Whaley is CEO of OvationMR and posts frequently on The Standard Ovation and other Industry Blogs.
+Jim Whaley is business leader, market research expert, and posts frequently on The Standard Ovation and other industry blogs.

 OvationMR is a leader in delivering insights and reliable data across a variety of industry sectors around the globe consistently for market research professionals and management consultants.
-Visit: https://www.ovationmr.com

 Need help with your project?